 As a mom, I tip my hat to giraffe mamas throughout the world—they carry their babies 15 months.
 Read that again: 15 MONTHS!
 To top it off, they do everything standing up: eat, sleep, give birth, and probably even make those babies, too!

 If you’re in San Antonio, stop by and witness the majestic beauty of this incredible species.
 The San Antonio Zoo’s latest expansion to Africa Live! is now home to three new giraffes: an eight-year-old father and his three-year-old sons, from Brownsville’s Gladys Porter Zoo.
-While there’s not a mama (cow) in the mix, you can marvel at these bulls, who grow up to 18 feet tall and have hearts bigger than a baby.
+While there’s not a mama (coIMG_5495w) in the mix, you can marvel at these bulls, who grow up to 18 feet tall and have hearts bigger than a baby.
 (Really—their hearts are TWO FEET long!)

 The elevated exhibit opening this week provides an eye-to-eye encounter.
 Once the the giraffes are more acclimated to their new home, visitors hand-feed them through the Giraffe Feeding Experience with giraffe lettuce sold at the feeding station.